SPUD (SPUD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SPUD Historical Price

-According to the latest data gathered on SPUD live price page, the current price of SPUD is 0.00033562USD.
-The circulating supply of SPUD(SPUD) is 924.78M SPUD , giving it a market capitalization of $310.21K.
+According to the latest data gathered on SPUD live price page, the current price of SPUD is 0USD.
+The circulating supply of SPUD(SPUD) is 924.78M SPUD , giving it a market capitalization of $295.54K.

 - 30 Days0.00%$ --$ 0.000513$ 0.000159